theobald-software/helpcenter.theobald-software.github.io/projects/board-connector/docs/documentation/table/main-window.md

 ---
 title: Main Window
-description: An overview and description of the main functionalities in the mainw indow of the component
+description: An overview and description of the main functionalities in the main window of the component
 ---

 {% include "components/table/gui.md"  %}